 Currently 40% of state primary schools do not offer classes in a language other than English.
 Most often these are regional, rural or disadvantaged urban schools.
 As a result, many students cannot access language education.
 This project aims to address the decline in the provision of language education through the use of broadband-enabled technologies.
 It investigates the use of language and learning technologies in 12 Victorian schools.

-As part of this project we have developped a manual for principals and teachers on how to sep up or participate in languages programs using virtual conferencing, available for download from 'Languages Education through Virtual Conferencing' (13.8MB pdf).
+As part of this project we developed a manual for principals and teachers on how to set up or participate in languages programs using virtual conferencing, available for download from the FUSE website 'Languages Education through Virtual Conferencing' (13.8MB pdf).
 This is complemented by three videos: a school principal's perspective (121MB m4v) on the benefits of such a program to the students, staff and school community; a school's perspective (183MB m4v) outlining how to become part of a language program through virtual conferencing; and a language teacher's perspective (212MB m4v) on how to develop and teach such a program.

 Eliminating educational inequity in languages provision in Victorian schools

 Australian governments have prioritised the need for our children to develop improved skills to communicate within a culturally and linguistically diverse Australia and in an increasingly interconnected globalised world.
 However, there has been widespread failure to provide for the key learning area of languages education, especially in disadvantaged rural schools.
 Collaborating with the Victorian Department of Education and Training, this project identifies discourses surrounding instances of both successful and unsuccessful provision of languages education within these settings, with the aim of developing solutions to facilitate the (re-)introduction and long-term success of languages programs within this marginalised sector.

 This project is funded by Melbourne Social Equity Institute (MSEI) at The University of Melbourne.